UnGuZartex/Blockr/Documentation/UseCases.md

  The user then moves the mouse cursor inside the Program Area, and then releases the left mouse key.
  2. The system changes the position of the block from the previous position to the mouse position.
 ### Extensions
 1a.
-When the user moves the mouse cursor outside the Program Area and Palette
+When the user releases the mouse cursor outside the Program Area and Palette
 1. The system doesn't change the block's position.

 1b.
 When the user hasn't moved over a block in the Program Area